nawabahmadreshi/documentation/pages/features/search.md

                 .setContentIndexingMode(BranchUniversalObject.CONTENT_INDEX_MODE.PUBLIC);

-// Add the item to the index specifying the user event that triggered this interaction
+// Add the item to the index specifying the user event that triggered this interaction branchUniversalObject.listOnBranchSearch(BranchEvent.VIEW);
-// For a complete list of User interaction events see our [BranchUniversalObject documentation]({{base.url}}}/getting-started/branch-universal-object/guide/android/#usercompletedaction) branchUniversalObject.listOnBranchSearch(BranchEvent.VIEW);

 {% endhighlight %}

 {% endif %}

-To learn more about how to use and customize the Branch Universal Object, see [more details here]({{base.url}}/getting-started/branch-universal-object/guide/).
+To learn more about how to use and customize the Branch Universal Object for content, see [more details here]({{base.url}}}/features/search/advanced/#representing-your-content-using-the-branchuniversalobject).

 ## Guidelines for when to index your content with Branch